tagtogorg/tagtog-doc/updates.md

 <ul class="updates">
   <li class="new"><span markdown="1">Our official [python tagtog script](API_documents_v1.html#python-tagtog-script) now supports passing in specific SSL/TLS certificate/s (with the parameter `--verify_ssl`).</span></li>
+  <li class="fix"><span markdown="1">In the project settings, the entity types you can select for an entity label are automatically refreshed in case you update the project's entity types.</span></li>
 </ul>

 ---